 Male Appearance: Adult male sparrows are a chestnut brown colour above, with black-streaked on their backs, dark grey crown, greyish brown rump, and greyish-white underparts.
 Their bib and bill are black in the breeding season, for the rest of the year the bib is smaller and the bill is greyish-pink.

-Female Appearance: Adult female and juvenile sparrows are a drab sandy brown colour above, streaked darker on back; greyish white below; pale buffy eyebrow and sides to neck.
+Female Appearance: Adult female and juvenile sparrows are a drab sandy brown colour above, streaked darker on back; greyish white below; pale buffy eyebrow and sides to the neck.

-Flight: Their flight is fast and direct
+Flight: Their flight is fast and direct.

 Habitat: They are commonly found in towns, farmland, orchards; sometimes edges of native forest.

-Male Appearance: The adult male blackbird is black with a bright orange bill.
+Male Appearance: The adult male Blackbird is black with a bright orange bill.

-Adult Appearance: Female blackbirds are dark brown with a smudgy mottled breast, unlike their male counterparts their bills are a dull orange/brown.
+Adult Appearance: Female Blackbirds are dark brown with a smudgy mottled breast, unlike their male counterparts their bills are a dull orange/brown.